Shopify/polaris/polaris.shopify.com/content/foundations/design/space/index.md

   - position
   - margin
   - padding
-description: Consistent spacing creates visual balance that makes the user interface (UI) easier for merchants to scan.
-Apply consistent spacing to improve the quality of the UI.
+description: Space is the distance between objects in your design.
+It should be used to complement the purpose of a page, by creating hierarchy and helping  the content become more useful and understandable.
 ---

 <!-- inline css styling for html video and images -->